winitzki/lamonte-jexer-wikis/Jexer-System-Properties.md

 jexer.ECMA48.imagesOverText
 ---------------------------

-Used by jexer.backend.ECMA48Terminal.
+Used by jexer.backend.ECMATerminal.
 If true, render text glyphs underneath images, allowing the using of text and images to both show in one cell.
-This is _very_ cool looking, but currently hideously expensive when covering large parts of the screen with images or doing animations.
-(And I have no shame in admitting that the notcurses project was the inspiration for me to finally try this out.
-If you want to mix a lot of text-and-images, check out notcurses, it's really wicked.)
+Jexer cannot know the terminal's font, so glyphs rendered under images may look odd, even if still usable.
+If false, then the text background color (or what Jexer thinks is the background color) is emitted underneath the image, which is much faster and looks better.
 Default: false.

 jexer.cjkFont.filename
 ----------------------